 Knowledge Contribution

-The initial sampling for this project should entail a single season of inventory to generate i information to address the AMPC question regarding baseline levels of hydrologic connectivity of forest roads on private timberlands prior to the implementation of the Oregon FPA road rules, effective January 1, 2024.
+The initial sampling for this project should entail a single season of inventory to generateInformation to address the AMPC question regarding baseline levels of hydrologic connectivity of forest roads on private timberlands prior to the implementation of the Oregon FPA road rules, effective January 1, 2024.
 There may be some ambiguity in status determinations in which sampled road conditions cannot be definitively attributed to the pre-PFA era.
 Future sampling events will establish trends in RSHC.
-The effectiveness of road rules at achieving sediment-related BGOs cannot be directly quantified but can be inferred from levels of RSHC with medium level of confidence.
+The effectiveness of road rules at achieving sediment-related BGOs cannot be directly quantified but can be inferred from levels of RSHC with a mediummoderate level of confidence.

 Timeline

+The initial sampling for this project should entail 6-12 months to prepare for sampling, one or two seasons to collect field data, and 6-12 months for data analysis.
+The final report on baseline results would be expected in about 4 years from project initiation.

+For trends, the sampling interval will likely be at least 5 years and the duration at least 20 years.
+The 4-5 year timeline projected for the baseline will apply for each episode of trend sampling, but with some time savings likely.
 To be determined…NOTE: as projected, project duration would be a decade or longer?

 Timeline to include annual monitoring for first five years, and follow-up five years later?